 The functionality and use of the device are presently being tested in ongoing clinical trials.

-Publications involving the device made of the present resorbable co-polymer:
+Publications involving the device made of a resorbable co-polymer:

 Video, Guedes et al, Surgical Innovation 2018 (video is open access).